The statue of Thomas Jefferson in the Jefferson Memorial in Washington, D.C., was created by Rudolph Evans and installed in 1947.

-The report of the Committee on Sculpture was made at a meeting of the Jefferson Memorial Commission on April 3, 1939.
-It was recommended that the first procedure should be to invite the submission of photographs and records of executed work by any one who wished to be considered as sculptor for the Jefferson statue.
+Construction on the Jefferson Memorial began in 1938 under the supervision of the Thomas Jefferson Memorial Commission.
+When the Commission met on April 3, 1939, the Committee on Sculpture reported their recommendations.
+The Commission's first procedure should be to invite the submission of photographs and records of executed work by anyone who wished to be considered as sculptor for the Jefferson statue.

 On July 25, 1939, Chairman Fiske Kimball of the Committee on Sculpture, reported to the Commission that the jury of prominent men selected to judge the application was composed of Henri Marceau, the Chairman, and two sculptors: James Earle Fraser and Heinz Warneke.
 They had met in Washington and spent three days going over the 101 sets of photographs submitted by the applicants.
 The six sculptors selected to compete in the second stage of competition were Rudolph Evans, Raoul Josset, Lee Lawrie, Maurice Sterne, Sidney Waugh, and A.A.
 Weinman.